VictoriaMetrics/victorialogs-datasource/README.md

 # run the app in the development mode
 yarn dev

-# build the plugin for production to the `dist` folder and zip build
+# build the plugin for production to the `victorialogs-datasource` folder and zip build
 yarn build:zip
 ```